stephnitis/async-programming-concepts/Notes/functionCurrying.md

 - An advanced technique of working with functions.
 - Takes a function that receives more than one parameter and breaks it into a series of unary (one parameter) functions
 - A curried function only takes one parameter at a time
+- It keeps returning a new function (that expects the current argument, like we said earlier) until all the arguments are exhausted.
+The arguments are kept "alive" via closure and all are used in execution when the final function in the currying chain is returned and executed

+Why is it useful?

+- Helps us avoid passing the same variable again and again
+- Helps create a higher order function

 Example: